-One week after Reuters revealed that local law enforcement agencies are actively altering the trail of evidence in drug-related criminal investigations of Americans to hide the fact that their ultimate source of information is the National Security Agency (NSA), Attorney General Eric Holder announced Monday that nonviolent drug offenders would no longer be charged with offenses that impose harsh mandatory sentences.
+One week after Reuters revealed that local law enforcement agencies are actively altering the trail of evidence in drug-related criminal investigations of Americans to hide the fact that their ultimate source of information is the NSA, Attorney General Eric Holder announced Monday that nonviolent drug offenders would no longer be charged with offenses that impose harsh mandatory sentences.

-Documents have revealed that a shadowy arm of the Drug Enforcement Agency (DEA) known as the Special Operations Division (SOD), which comprises two dozen partner agencies including the NSA, CIA, FBI, the Internal Revenue Service and the Department of Homeland Security, trains federal agents to fabricate “parallel constructions,” or to re-create the investigative trail to cover up the true source of the information gathered against a defendant in cases involving drug crimes.
+Documents have revealed that a shadowy arm of the Drug Enforcement Agency (DEA) known as the Special Operations Division, which comprises two-dozen partner agencies including the NSA, CIA, FBI, the IRS and the Department of Homeland Security, trains federal agents to fabricate “parallel constructions,” or to recreate the investigative trail to cover up the true source of the information gathered against a defendant in cases involving drug crimes.

-“It’s ironic that … Holder gave a big speech about a push to be more lenient on low-level drug offenders and drug crimes and not trigger those very harsh mandatory minimums and yet at the same time we’ve got a situation where this very large surveillance program, which is ostensibly about capturing terrorism suspects and protecting national security, that that information is actually being funneled in some ways to going to fight this continued ‘War on Drugs,’ which is, to be clear, pretty overkill,” said Hanni Fakhoury, an attorney with the Electronic Frontier Foundation.
-“It kind of fits part and parcel with the broader ‘War on Drugs’ that the whole war to begin with was overbroad, and now here’s an overbroad surveillance-collection program being used to funnel information for fighting an overbroad war.”
+“It’s ironic that … Holder gave a big speech about a push to be more lenient on low-level drug offenders and drug crimes and not trigger those very harsh mandatory minimums, yet, at the same time, we’ve got a situation where this very large surveillance program, which is ostensibly about capturing terrorism suspects and protecting national security, that that information is actually being funneled to fight this continued war on drugs, which is, to be clear, pretty overkill,” said Hanni Fakhoury, an attorney with the Electronic Frontier Foundation.
+“It kind of fits part and parcel with the broader war on drugs that the whole war to begin with was overbroad, and now here’s an overbroad surveillance-collection program being used to funnel information for fighting an overbroad war.”

 The new Justice Department policy is part of a larger prison reform legislative package Holder announced Monday in San Francisco.
 Holder is seeking to save the most severe penalties for higher-level drug trafficking organizations and is working with U.S. attorneys across the nation to develop guidelines for filing federal charges against offenders.